How to install a library in Python

 For example, to install version 2.25.1 of the requests library:

-pip will install the specified version and any required dependencies.
+pip will install the specified version and all necessary dependencies.

 To upgrade a library to the latest version, you can use the –upgrade flag.